Anthony-Nolan/Atlas/README_Support.md

 ## Search

+### Search error - "donor id not found"

+The matching algorithm uses internal donor ids for search, and will look up external donor codes on completion of a search request.
+It assumes that all donors matched will be present in the master Atlas donor store.

+If this assumption is broken, an exception will be thrown and the search will fail.
+(This will manifest as a `KeyNotFoundException` in [SearchService.cs](Atlas.MatchingAlgorithm/Services/Search/SearchService.cs))

+There is an edge case in which this situation is possible - if a donor is removed from the Atlas system, and shows up in a search result set before the matching algorithm has applied the deletion to its donor store - this window is configurable, but expected to be in the order of a low number of minutes.

+Automatic retry logic should take care of this edge case, but if a search repeatedly fails with such an error:

+- If the search was very quick, wait a few minutes to give the matching donor processor a chance to apply the deletion
+- If the issue still persists, it implies that the master donor store and the matching store have drifted out of sync.
+This is not expected and will require investigation.

 ### Searches not returning results

 Searches should post a notification to the `search-results-ready` topic - either for success, containing information about the results, or notifying of an algorithm failure.